dermatologist/nlp-qrmine/README.md

 A single csv file with the following generic structure.

 * Column 1 with identifier.
 If it is related to a text document as above, include the title.
-* Last column has the DV.
+* Last column has the dependent variable (DV).
 (NLP algorithms like the topic asignments may be able to create DV)
-* All numerical IVs in between
+* All independent variables (numerical) in between.

 ## Author